michalczukm/typescript-workshops-setup-test/readme.md

 3. Install dependencies with `npm ci`
 4. Run `npm start`

-You should see output similar to the one below
+You should see output similar to the one below (with info about `node.js` setup being legit 🤞)

 ```shell
 ➜  typescript-workshops-setup-test git:(main) npm start